mbehr1/fba-cli/README.md

 - run all badges queries on a list of provided DLT logs
 - generate a markdown report with any output from either the upper or the lower badge of all root causes.

+### Other features

+- Can be used to export embedded dlt-filters from the fishbone to be used with DLT-Viewer.

 ### How to use

 Preconditions: